webgme/webgme-cwl/docs/Examples/examples.rst

 Create workflow model
 ______________________________

-To understand the basic of the workflow, we refer the reader to  :ref:`domain intro section <The Common Workflow Language modeling language>`
+To understand the basics of the workflow, we refer the reader to  :ref:`domain intro section <The Common Workflow Language modeling language>`

 To begin, we'll create a new workflow project using a simple drag-and-drop technique from the partBrowsers to the composition screen.
 We'll provide a name and context to help us keep everything organized.